 NAAC for Law Colleges & NLUs: University vs Affiliated SSR

-Indian law institutions don’t have a dedicated NAAC manual — under Binary, NLUs are assessed at university scope (59 metrics) and affiliated law colleges at affiliated scope (46 metrics), with an optional Law discipline-specific overlay.
-Here’s how to navigate each, with BCI alignment under the Binary + MBGL framework.
+Indian law institutions don’t have a dedicated NAAC manual — they fall under the University Manual (NLUs) or the Affiliated/Constituent Colleges Manual (56 metrics).
+Here’s how to navigate each, with BCI alignment and the Binary + MBGL transition.

 Discuss NAAC Strategy Which Manual Applies?